Santa Monica is LA's most popular beach area. It's a fun place to visit, and has an outdoor mall, famous pier, amusement park, and oceanfront trails.

 5. Enjoy magnificent coastal views from Palisades Park.

-The narrow Palisades Park runs along Ocean Avenue at the top of Santa Monica's sandstone bluffs.
-The views of the coastline are incredible along the 1.6 mile cliff-top path.
+The narrow Palisades Park runs along Ocean Avenue at the top of Santa Monica's sandstone bluffs, and the views of the coastline are incredible along this 1.6 mile cliff-top path.

 The path starts at the entrance to the Santa Monica Pier (corner of Ocean Avenue and Colorado Avenue) and ends at Adelaide Drive.
 There are plenty of beautiful overlooks along this grassy, palm lined promenade, designed to maximize those incredible Pacific Ocean Views.